Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Application: space-time prediction of daily maximum temperature

-Using the optimal configuration, we show visualizations of the prior mean and covariance hyperparameters for the January 14, 2001 time slice in Figure~\ref{Fig_timeslice1}.
-Since the prior mean function and core kernel parameters are specified as functions of physical, topographical covariates, we can visualize the implied surfaces for the mean function, core kernel signal variance, core kernel anisotropy length-scales, and implied correlation between a set of reference locations and all other points in a $0.25^\circ \times 0.25^\circ$ longitude-latitude grid over the United States.
-These quantities (see Figure~\ref{Fig_timeslice1}) provide useful scientific information regarding the first- and second-order properties of daily temperatures, and how these vary according to topography.
-We can furthermore see how the bump functions impose regions of distance-unrelated correlations across the United States.
-Finally, we compare predictions for a $0.25^\circ \times0.25^\circ$ longitude-latitude grid in Figure~\ref{Fig_timeslice2} for the L15 inverse-distance methodology with corresponding GP-based estimates; see Figure~\ref{Fig_timeslice2}(c) and (d).
-Our methodology yields a clear improvement over L15: both with respect to reduced root mean square error for the test data and also for interpolation of daily maximum temperature in mountainous terrain.
-For example, note that the inverse-distance weighting completely fails to characterize the topographic variability in, e.g., Nevada and California.
-Furthermore, it is clear that the L15 method ``under-smooths'' the data in the eastern United States, particularly along the Gulf Coast.
+Using the optimal configuration, we show visualizations of the \st{prior mean and} covariance hyperparameters for the \newTxt{data from} January 14, 2001 \st{time slice} in Figure~\ref{Fig_timeslice1}.
+Since the \st{prior mean function and} core kernel parameters are specified as functions of physical, topographical covariates, we can visualize the implied surfaces for the \st{mean function,} core kernel signal variance, core kernel anisotropy length-scales, and implied correlation between a set of reference locations and all other points in a $0.25^\circ \times 0.25^\circ$ longitude-latitude grid over the United States.
+These quantities (see Figure~\ref{Fig_timeslice1}) provide useful scientific information regarding the \st{first- and} second-order properties of daily \newTxt{maximum} temperatures, and how these vary according to topography.
+We can furthermore see how the bump functions impose regions of distance-unrelated correlations across the United States. \newTxt{We note that small changes to the reference location can result in very different correlation structures across the rest of the domain.
+Since our proposed kernel is highly flexible and fully data-driven (with only a relatively small penalty for regularization), it is difficult to say whether these correlations are a property of the underlying data generation mechanism or an artifact related to this specific data sample.}